Interest rates key to assessing risk-reward comparisons

 Corporate bonds can offer slightly higher returns than bank term deposits in return for the step up in risk of loaning money to a corporate rather than a bank.

-Although corporate bonds do not have the benefit of the Commonwealth Government’s support under the Financial Claims Scheme that many term deposits have, they can provide a yield uplift of up to 50 per cent.
+Although corporate bonds do not enjoy the benefit of protection under the Financial Claims Scheme that many term deposits do, they can provide a yield uplift of up to 50 per cent.

 [Source Canstar: $10,000 term deposit for three to six months from a top four bank.
 Australian Corporate Bond Company best available XTB (exchange-traded bond) yield, 30 April 2018.]